n4m3name/odin-project/foundations/6-flexbox/6-flexbox.md

   - `center`: ...
   - `stretch`: ...
   - `baseline`: aligns at bottom of each item
-- `align-self`: Same values as align-items, safe works on single child instead of whole container.
+- `align-self: value`: Same values as align-items, safe works on single child instead of whole container.
   \+ Possible values:
   - flex-start: Start of main axis (Left/up by default)
   - flex-end: End of main axis (Right/down by default)